ghc-proposals/ghc-proposals/proposals/0000-higher-roles.rst

 Proposed Change Specification
 -----------------------------
-During role inference of a type with a datatype context, bring the datatype context into scope as a given.
+During role inference of a type with a datatype context, assume the constraints in the datatype context as givens.

 Then, when inferring the role of the argument of a type ``ty`` (which may be a type variable or some other type):